 We can see just how much cooling affects noise by comparing the distribution of pixel values.
 I raised the exposure time to 10 minutes while in the freezer, so the variance of the real noise level is 10x lower.

-That's quite a reduction!
-Not only does the signal level go down, the distribution also becomes less dispersed.
-This is explained by the statistical properties of shot noise: its standard deviation is equal to the square root of the event rate.
-This can be used to determine the gain of the sensor at a given ISO; more on this in an upcoming blogpost!
+It's a pretty big reduction!
+Not only does the signal level go down, the distribution also becomes less dispersed, which is a product of shot noise statistics (its variance is equal to the event rate).
+This property can be used to determine the gain of the sensor at a given ISO; more on this in an upcoming blogpost!

 Results §